TristanB17/surfturf/README.md

 SurfTurf is a small app used to gather marine weather data on a desired location.
 The searched location can be as specific or as broad as the user would like.

-This project was built as a solo 'choose your own adventure'-type project where an API is provided, and an app should be constructed around it.
+This project was built as a solo 'choose your own adventure'-type project where an API is provided, with an app then structured around it.

 ## Getting Started